Man admits 12 charges including raping 94-year-old

 Meanwhile, the woman's son arrived after noticing he had received two missed calls from her and was hung up on when he tried to call back.

-He went to his mother's bedroom and challenged Duncan, but Duncan beat him to the floor, pinned him down, punched and kicked him repeatedly on the ground and strangled him into unconsciousness.
+He went to his mother's bedroom and challenged Duncan, but Duncan beat him into unconsciousness.

 Duncan then resumed his attack on the woman, strangling her and telling her "If you don't do what I am telling you I will kill you".